-Upon completion of the Certificate or Degree options, students may take the Medical Assistant (CCMA) or Medical Administrative Assistant (CMAA) exams through the National Healthcareer Association (NHA) or the American Medical Technologists (AMT) exam to become certified CMAs.
-Students are also be eligible to sit for the Certified Phlebotomy Technician and Certified EKG Technician tests through NHA.
-LTC administers the certification exams.
+Upon completion of the Certificate or Degree, students may take the Medical Assistant (CCMA) or Medical Administrative Assistant (CMAA) exams through the National Healthcareer Association (NHA) or the American Medical Technologists (AMT) exam to become certified CMAs.
+Students are also eligible to sit for the Certified Phlebotomy Technician and Certified EKG Technician tests through NHA.